-\textbf{LLM-enhanced CTR Prediction.} To address the efficiency challenges inherent in LLMs-based CTR predictors, the LLM-enhanced CTR paradigm has been extensively investigated as an alternative approach.
-This paradigm primarily focus on leveraging the powerful semantic encoding and knowledge reasoning capabilities of LLMs to enhance traditional CTR models \cite{liu2024once,xi2024towards,sun2024large,li2023ctrl,qiu2024ease}.
-For example, KAR \cite{xi2024towards} leverages the LLM as a open-word knowledge base to enhance the profile of users and items.
-LLM-CF \cite{sun2024large} uses LLMs to generate a chains of thought (CoT) for sampled instances, which is further retrieved to enhance CTR models.
-CTRL \cite{li2023ctrl} utilizes the LLM as the feature encoder for instances and uses a fine-grained contrastive learning scheme to align the knowledge.
-EASE \cite{qiu2024ease} trains a semantic adaptor to align item embeddings with LLM, and use it for encoding during inference.
-Other work also focuses on specific CTR scenarios, such as cross-domain\cite{fu2023unified, xu2024enhancing} and interpretability \cite{yu2024explainable,tennenholtz2023demystifying}.
+To address the efficiency challenges inherent in LLM-based CTR predictors, the LLM-enhanced CTR paradigm has been extensively investigated as an alternative approach.
+This paradigm primarily focuses on leveraging the powerful semantic encoding and knowledge reasoning capabilities of LLMs to enhance traditional CTR models \cite{li2023ctrl,qiu2024ease}.
+For example, KAR \cite{xi2024towards} leverages LLMs to enhance the knowledge of users and items.
+LLM-CF \cite{sun2024large} uses LLMs to generate chains of thought (CoT) for enhancement.
+CTRL \cite{li2023ctrl} utilizes the LLM as the feature encoder for instances and uses contrastive learning to align the knowledge.
+EASE \cite{qiu2024ease} trains a semantic adaptor to align item embeddings with LLM.
+Other work also focuses on specific CTR scenarios, such as cross-domain\cite{fu2023unified} and interpretability \cite{yu2024explainable}.
 Despite their promising performance, they involve enhancements at the instance-level or user/item-level, which results in great inefficiency issue in dealing with large-scale instances or entities in practice.
 Our approach is applied on the more efficient and cost-effective field-level, without incurring superabundant computational overhead.